elelevi/hello-world1/README.md

 ## Let me go

-SOme new changes to remember how to commit
+Some new changes to remember how to commit
+Why is it not working?